Help Students Organize Information

 Using two-column notes explicitly directs students to organize the information they encounter

-• Neuroscientific research has uncovered that the human brain is not hard wired for reading, that it is a skill that must be taught.
+- Neuroscientific research has uncovered that the human brain is not hard-wired for reading.
+Reading is a skill that must be taught.
 Research also confirms that when people are taught to read using systematic and explicit methods that follow the rules and building blocks of language, more people will read proficiently (The Reading League, 2022).
-Research on writing instruction has yielded similar findings: understanding of the cognitive processes involved in writing are essential and should be used as scaffolding for instruction (Sedita, 2019).
-Joan Sedita’s theoretical framework, the Writing Rope, points to the importance of encouraging students to use systems of organizing information to help them digest and understand content.
-She asserts: “Students benefit from explicit instruction for brainstorming strategies and skills for gathering information from written and multimedia sources, such as note taking.
-They also need to learn planning strategies for organizing their thoughts, including the use of prewriting graphic organizers” (Sedita, 2019).
-This influential research and thinking on both reading and writing demonstrates that when students are explicitly taught how language is built, from sounds to words to paragraphs, they have a framework they can rely on to help them manage the language demands.
+Research on writing instruction has yielded similar findings; an understanding of the cognitive processes involved in writing is essential and should be used as scaffolding for instruction (Sedita, 2019).
+This influential research on both reading and writing demonstrates that when students are explicitly taught how language is built, from sounds to words to paragraphs, they have a framework they can rely on to help them manage the language demands.
 Using two-column notes is an extension of these concepts.
 When students are explicitly taught to organize what they read, they can walk away with a better understanding of not only what they have read, but also how to apply that understanding to assessments like tests, quizzes, and essays.

 References